AlGepe/OmniSnippets_JS/docs/generalTips/mastermind/idea.rst

 5. Does the calculator require **features we don't have**?
 6. Can the calculator **compete with other sites**?

 Of course, this list isn't strict.
-If you feel your idea might be worth creating, ask your reviewer, who will help you decide.
+If you feel your idea might be worth creating, ask a Masterminder (currently Hania, Dominik and Steve), who will help you decide.